 Q: How should skin temperature screening be performed?

-A: Here are several tips to ensure optimal measurement performance from a FLIR thermal camera:
+A: The U.S. Food and Drug Administration (FDA) provides full recommendations for Thermal Imaging Systems (Infrared Thermographic Systems / Thermal Imaging Cameras).
+Here are several tips to ensure optimal measurement performance from a FLIR thermal camera:

 - Screen people one at a time to look for temperature anomalies.

 - Screen people from 1 to 2 meters (3 to 6 feet) away.

 - Measure temperature near the tear duct (at the inner canthus) as this location provides the closest temperature correlation to human core body temperature.
 This is not measuring core body temperature and readings near 35°C (95°F) are common.

 - Perform secondary screening on individuals with elevated skin temperature using a medical device designed specifically for measuring body temperature, such as a thermometer.

 Q: How close do you need to be to detect someone with an elevated temperature?